miroapp/api-clients/typescript-node/README.md

 const miro = new Miro()
 ```

 By default client will load the app configuration from environment variables: `MIRO_CLIENT_ID`, `MIRO_CLIENT_SECRET`, `MIRO_REDIRECT_URL`.
-They can also be provided by passing the options object to the constrictor.
+They can also be provided by passing the options object to the iconstructor.

 ```typescript
 const miro = new Miro({